Reversible jump Markov chain Monte Carlo and multi-model samplers

 Under the assumption that an acceptably efficient method of constructing a reversible jump sampler is available, one obvious pre-requisite to inference is that the Markov chain converges to its equilibrium state.
-Even in fixed dimension problems, theoretical convergence bounds are in general difficult or impossible to determine.
+Even in fixed dimension problems, theoretical convergence bounds can be difficult to generalise \citep{herbertj2001, rosenthal1995}.
 In the absence of such theoretical results, convergence diagnostics based on empirical statistics computed from the sample path of multiple chains are often the only available tool.
 An obvious drawback of the empirical approach is that such diagnostics invariably fail to detect a lack of convergence when parts of the target distribution are missed entirely by all replicate chains.
-Accordingly, these are necessary rather than sufficient indicators of chain convergence (see \citet{mengersen+rg99} and \citet{cowles+c96} for comparative reviews under fixed dimension MCMC).
+Accordingly, these are necessary rather than sufficient indicators of chain convergence.
+See \citet{cowles+c96}, \citet{roy2020}, \citet{flegalg2016}, \citet{vatsfj2019} for comparative reviews and some recent advances under fixed dimension MCMC.

 The reversible jump sampler generates additional problems in the design of suitable empirical diagnostics, since most of these depend on the identification of suitable scalar statistics of the parameters sample paths.
 However, in the multi-model case, these statistics may no longer retain the same interpretation.
 In addition, convergence is not only required within each of a potentially large number of models, but also across models with respect to posterior model probabilities.